pritesh-shrivastava/pritesh-shrivastava/README.md

 I'm an experienced data scientist (~5 yrs) passionate about using machine learning and deep learning for real-world delivery and impact.

 I enjoy exploring state-of-the-art techniques to solve data science problems on competitive platforms like [Kaggle](https://www.kaggle.com/priteshshrivastava).
-I also maintant a (mostly) technical blog [here](https://pritesh-shrivastava.github.io/)
+I also maintain a (mostly) technical blog [here](https://pritesh-shrivastava.github.io/)

 🌱 I’m currently reading ([The Wizard Book](https://mitpress.mit.edu/sites/default/files/sicp/index.html)?!)
 Structure & Implementation of Computer Programs (SICP) and adding my solutions to it's exercises in [this repo](https://github.com/pritesh-shrivastava/sicp_solutions).
 I'm also interested in functional programming in languages like Haskell & Racket.